harssha6/littleElly/src/content/franchise/franchise.md

 pageDescription1: ''
 title: Own India's Most Admired Preschool
 ourPresenceSection:
-  ourPresenceSectionHeading: Our Presence & Rich History
+  ourPresenceSectionHeading: Our Presence & Rich History heekwe
-  ourPresenceSectionPara:
-    - para: >
+  ourPresenceSectionPara: >
     With a notable presence in early childhood education, we stand out for our creative curriculum and dedication to excellence.
-As a franchisee, you'll be part of a community dedicated to holistic child development, leveraging a trusted reputation and a successful business model to make a lasting impact on young learners' lives.
+As a franchisee, you'll be part of a community dedicated to holistic child development, leveraging a trusted reputation and a successful business model to make a lasting impact on young learners' lives. <br/> <br/>
-    - para: >

     By aligning with us, you embark on a fulfilling journey, contributing to a legacy of excellence and shaping the future of education.
 Together, we'll nurture the potential of each child, fostering a love for learning that lasts a lifetime.
   image: /images/schoolMap.png
   imageAltTag: School Map
 littleAllySection: